Kowsher/Bangla-Fasttext/README.md

 # Installation
-To install the latest release, you can do :
+To install the latest release, we can do :

 ``` python
 !pip install BanglaFastText
 ```
-or, to get the latest development version of BanglaFastText, you can install from our github repository :
+or, to get the latest development version of BanglaFastText, we can install from our github repository :
 ``` python
 $ git clone https://github.com/username/BanglaFastText.git
 $ cd BanglaFastText